An exploration into landscape photography and the classic ‘sweeping vista’ composition.

 I use these as a safety net if the conditions are right, before moving onto something more original and spontaneous.
 Then I’ll use a more original composition that (in my mind) takes into account the uniqueness of the landscape that I am in at the time.

-But if the light is dull and the clouds are that steely gray that dissolves the sunlight into that uniform gray/white that beams down from the sky, then there will still be compositions galore.
+But if the light is dull and the clouds are steely gray and the light is dull and colourless, then there will still be compositions to be had, you just have to be a little more creative.

-In my two examples above, the top image fits the sweeping vista, although the lens was not as wide as is best for this type of composition.
-But I did know this location beforehand, and knew the night before that this would look good at dawn.
+In my example above, the image fits the classic landscape photograph, or what I call the sweeping vista.
+I had scouted the location beforehand, and knew the night before that this would look good at dawn.

-If you are new to photography and you are struggling a bit then I’d recommend learning compositions like the sweeping vista because they look great, they have commercial value (if you are that way inclined), they will impress your friends, and you will learn technique.
+If you are new to photography and you are struggling with your compositions then I’d recommend learning compositions like the classic sweeping vista because they look great, they have commercial value (if you are that way inclined), they will impress your friends, and you will learn good technique.

-They are also hard to create because you have to wait for the right light and search out the landscape, which takes a lot of effort and therefore concentrates the mind on improving the photography.
+They are also hard to create because you have to wait for the right light and search out the landscape, which takes a lot of effort and therefore concentrates the mind on creating the best photograph.

 The sweeping vista is loved by photography magazines too, which provide a great source of information on how to perfect the technique.